dennisguse/TheKarte/README.md

   URL: `TheKarte.html?geoText(wkt,POINT(13.03367%2052.41362))&a&a&geoText(wkt,POINT(2.3522219%2048.856614))`
 * Loading a KML file (contain points) and render these using the OpenLayers logo.
   URL: `TheKarte.html?geoURL(kml,https://openlayers.org/en/latest/examples/data/kml/2012_Earthquakes_Mag5.kml)&styleImageURL(https://openlayers.org/en/latest/examples/resources/logo-70x70.png)`
 * Creates a screenshot and exports it as _TheKarte-screenshot.png_ to the local device (usually the download-folder).
   URL:
   `TheKarte.html?screenshot(TheKarte-screenshot.png)`
+* Load a local KML file (here: `Berlin.kml`).
+  URL: `file:///home/user/TheKarte/TheKarte?geoURL(kml, file:///home/user/TheKarte/data/Berlin.kml)`
+  __ATTENTION:__ Access to local files and folders (i.e., `file:///`) is __usually__ not permitted from a HTML-page, as this is considered a __security risk__.
+  * [Firefox](http://firefox.com): If the HTML-page was loaded from `file:///`, then files below this path can accessed.
+The path needs to be absolute.
+  * [Chrome/Chromium](https://www.google.com/intl/en_ALL/chrome/): Needs to be started with a command line parameter.
+Due to security implications this option is omitted here.

 ## Configuration
 TheKarte can be easily configured.